 Your Options for a Natural Looking Smile

-Traditionally, when a patient required multiple tooth replacement in San Diego, the best option only stood in for the tooth’s crown, or the visible portion.
+Traditionally, when a patient required multiple tooth replacement in Scripps Ranch, the best option only stood in for the tooth’s crown, or the visible portion.
 But now there are dental implants, which replace the entire tooth from root to crown.

 An implant retained tooth replacement looks more natural in your mouth and functions better than others that do not replace the root.
 Your dentist will be able to guide you.
 Together you will decide if dental implants are the best tooth replacement option if you are missing multiple teeth.